 - Watertight: these meshes are fully-closed 3D models (required for applications such as 3D printing).

 The 3D faces we made were produced with an open mesh.
-There are a few options for the mesh generation which are smoothing, sharpening and hole filling parameters.
+There are a few options for mesh generation which are smoothing, sharpening, and hole filling parameters.

 After the mesh is generated it is then possible to export it to a 3D file format, including STL, OBJ, PLY, 3MF, ASC, and P3.
 The export menu also allows you to resize the 3D model.

 In this section, we’re focusing on a few of the scans we did with the Fixed Scan mode.